 - Example: Invalid characters for text input fields

 - Depending on application constraints, dynamic (on-the-fly) dismissal of errors would be ideal as it provides a visual cue that the user has corrected the error.

 When the user submits the form, the entire page is reloaded with indications of validation errors for each field.
-It is recommended that an inline notification get presented, at the top of the main content area, to assist the user in finding and correcting the specific field errors.
+It is recommended that an inline notification gets presented at the top of the main content area to assist the user in finding and correcting the specific field errors.